Amitchavan6322/spring-annotation-book-store-inventory-system/README.md

-# spring-book-store-inventory-system
+# spring-annotation-book-store-inventory-system
-spring-book-store-inventory-system
+spring-annotation-book-store-inventory-system

 # Project Overview
-The spring book store inventory system project is a basic Java application that demonstrates a book inventory system.
+The spring annotation book store inventory system project is a basic Java application that demonstrates a book inventory system.
 It utilizes object-oriented programming principles and simulates the interactions between customers, books and suppliers.
 It also uses Spring framework.

 # Features
 * Manage customer information.